jewkesy/alexa-urban/README.md

 ## Full Skill Description
 'Alexa, ask Urban Dictionary what a banana is'

 Urban Dictionary is the people-powered slang dictionary.
-Learn the lingo! improve your vocab!
+Learn the lingo!
+Improve your vocab!
 What could possibly go wrong?!

 ** WARNING : Expect adult content, immaturity and hilarity **